-26. Defendant has been aware of the '965 Patent no later than the service of this
+26. Brookstone has been aware of the '965 Patent no later than the service of this complaint upon Brookstone.

-27. Defendant has engaged in indirect infringement by its conduct of providing its

-28. On information and belief, Defendant's customers purchase the Accused the '965 Patent.
-Thus, Defendant's customers directly infringe the claimed methods of the '965

-Instrumentalities and, when the customers use the Accused Instrumentalities in accordance with

-Defendant's instructions, the image processing method is performed as described and claimed in

-Patent by using the Accused Instrumentalities.
-Because the performance of the claimed image processing method is an essential part of the functionality of the Accused Instrumentalities, the Accused Instrumentalities do not have any substantial uses that do not infringe the '965 Patent.
-In addition, Defendant provides instructions to end users of its Accused Instrumentalities instructing the end users how to use the Accused Instrumentalities in a manner which directly infringes the '965 Patent.
-On information and belief, Defendant is aware that the Accused Instrumentalities perform the claimed image processing method and, therefore, that Defendant's customers directly infringe the '965 Patent by using the Accused Instrumentalities.
+27. Brookstone has engaged in indirect infringement by its conduct of providing its infringing Accused Instrumentality to end users of those products for the purpose of enabling those end users to use the Accused Instrumentality to directly infringe the '965 Patent.
+On information and belief, Brookstone has intended, and continues to intend, to induce such patent infringement by end users of its Accused Instrumentality, and has had knowledge that its inducing acts would cause infringement of the '965 Patent or has been willfully blind to the possibility that its inducing acts would cause direct infringement of the patent.
+28. Brookstone's customers purchase the Accused Instrumentality and, when the customers use the Accused Instrumentality, the image processing method is performed as described and claimed in the '965 Patent.
+Thus, Brookstone's customers directly infringe the claimed methods of the '965 Patent by using the Accused Instrumentality.
+Because the performance of the claimed image processing method is an essential part of the functionality of the Accused Instrumentality, the Accused Instrumentality does not have any substantial uses that do not infringe the '965 Patent.
+In addition, Brookstone provides instructions to end users of its Accused Instrumentality instructing the end users how to use the Accused Instrumentality in a manner which directly infringes the '965 Patent.
+Theses instructions include the published Brookstone Scanner Mouse Operating Instructions available from Brookstone's website.
+Brookstone is aware that the Accused Instrumentality performs the claimed image processing method and, therefore, that Brookstone's customers infringe the '965 Patent by using the Accused Instrumentality.
+29. Visual Content has been damaged by Brookstone's infringing activities.